fivetran/dbt_microsoft_ads/README.md

 To connect your multiple schema/database sources to the package models, follow the steps outlined in the [Union Data Defined Sources Configuration](https://github.com/fivetran/dbt_fivetran_utils/tree/releases/v0.4.latest#union_data-source) section of the Fivetran Utils documentation for the union_data macro.
 This will ensure a proper configuration and correct visualization of connections in the DAG.

-#### Enable Country Reports
+#### Enable Geographic Reports
-This package leverages the `geographic_performance_daily_report` table to help report on ad and campaign performance by country.
-However, if you are not actively syncing this report from your Microsoft Ads connection, you may disable the transformations for the `geographic_performance_daily_report` by adding the following variable configuration to your root `dbt_project.yml` file:
+This package leverages the `geographic_performance_daily_report` table to help report on ad and campaign performance by country and region, but this table is disabled by default for dbt Core users.
+If you are actively syncing this report from your Microsoft Ads connection, you may enable the transformations for the `geographic_performance_daily_report` by adding the following variable configuration to your root `dbt_project.yml` file:
 ```yml
 vars:
     microsoft_ads__using_geographic_daily_report: True # False by default